TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 that could free Orpheus.
 What does the devil want in return?
 The Crown of Karsus would be sufficient.
 Why?
 He is not even subtle about it, to dominate and unite all the hells under his command.
 He promises under his rule the hells would not leak out into the living, but after all we have seen, who would ever trust a devil?

-Thankfully we don't have to make a deal with the devil.
-We can just steal the hammer from his House of Hope, just as the Crown was stolen from Mephistopheles.
-Easier said than done.
-Penetrating the hells, breaking into a devils home, stealing his most valuable asset.
-So naturally, that is what we do.

 Before the final battles against the elder brain would commence, Lae'zel will wake us again, at dawn, with something that we must see.